 A in very odd looking black cloak is looking at the ruined Gothic structure of Culross Abbey.
 She is a redhead, shot in bright sunlight and apparently without makeup, so she’s not only white she’s practically luminous.
 She looks about as if trying to recall things at the edge of memory.
 The reason for this is that she believes that she is the reincarnation of King James IV of Scotland.

 The electronic music takes on the harpsichord sort of tone that it gets when it’s trying to get old-timey European.
-She wanders through a few places where James IV was known to have lived or been to.
+The red-headed woman wanders through a few places where James IV was known to have lived or been to.
 Very dramatically, she concentrates and ‘remembers’.
 There’s an unexpected attempt at a gotcha moment when she’s led through a passage in a castle that was added after James’ time, but she says she feels disorientated by the experience.

 Honestly, she comes across as a British eccentric rather than someone who is deluded or fraudulent in the usual sense of those words.
 The basis for her story as evidence for reincarnation is that somehow the In Search Of… crew could learn the history of these ancient buildings but a history-obsessed woman somehow couldn’t.
 Even assuming for the sake of argument that she is the reincarnation of James IV, what we’re seeing here isn’t convincing proof of this.